Participant diaries for qualitative research

 • How long they should be writing entries, and how to return the diary.

 Even if you expressly specify that your participants should write their journals should be written everyday for three weeks, you should be prepared for the fact that many won’t manage this.
 You’ll have some that start well but lapse, others that forget until the end and do it all in the last day before they see you, and everything in-between.
 You need to assume this will happen with some or all of your respondents, and consider how this is going to affect how you interpret the data and draw conclusions.
 It shouldn’t necessarily mean that the data is useless, just that you need to be aware of the limitations when analysing it.
 There will also be a huge variety in how much people write, despite your guidelines.
-Some will love the experience, sharing volumes of long entries, others might just write a few sentences, which might still be revealing.
+Some will love the experience, sharing volumes of long entries, while others might just write a few sentences, which might still be revealing.

-Last, but not least, what about your own diary?
+Last but not least, what about your own diary?
 Many researchers will keep a diary, journal or ‘field notes’ during the research process (Altricher and Holly 2004), which can help provide context and reflexivity as well as a good way of recording thoughts on ideas and issues that arise during the data collection process.
 This is also a valuable source of qualitative data itself, and it’s often useful to include your journal in the analysis process – if not coded, then at least to remind you of your own reflections and experiences during the research journey.

 So how can you analyse the text of your participant diaries?
 In Quirkos of course!
 Quirkos takes all the basics you need to do qualitative analysis, and puts it in a simple, and easy to use package.
 Try for yourself with a free trial, or find out more about the features and benefits.